skalyaanamoorthy/PSLMs/README.md

 You can quickly demo inference using MIF (fastest to download the model and run inference):

-`python ./inference_scripts/mif.py  --db_loc './data/preprocessed/q3421_mapped.csv' --output './data/inference/q3421_mapped_preds.csv'`
+`python ./inference_scripts/mif.py  --db_loc './data/preprocessed/q3421_mapped.csv' --output './data/inference/q3421_mapped_preds.csv' --model mif`

 Note that the predictions in ./data/inference/q3421_mapped_preds.csv will be overwritten, but should be identical.